yawjalik/minesweeper/README.md

 7. In-code documentation in the beginning of every `.cpp` file and throughout

 *** Program compiled and tested in both academy11 and academy21 servers
+*** input and output files in sample_gameplay are only for reference, NOT suitable for automated testing as the game is random.

 ---